 Thinking of opening a bank account?
-Get some handy tips here, plus info on high interest savings accounts for those of you with overflowing piggy-banks...
+Get some handy tips here on choosing what's best for you.

 Benefits of a bank account

-Having a current account (bog standard bank account) will mean
+Having a current account (the standard bank account) will mean

 you can use a cash machine, transfer money, set up Direct